Self-Supervised Transformer for Sparse and Irregularly Sampled Multivariate Clinical Time-Series: Introduction

-To build superior representations using limited labeled data, we employ self-supervision and develop a time-series forecasting task to pretrain STraTS.
+To build robust representations using limited labeled data, we employ self-supervision and develop a time-series forecasting task to pretrain STraTS.
 This enables learning generalized representations in the presence of limited labeled data and alleviates sensitivity to noise.
-Furthermore, interpretable models are usually preferred in healthcare but existing deep models for clinical time-series lack this attribute.
+Furthermore, interpretable models are usually preferred in healthcare but existing deep models for clinical time-series lack this component.
 Thus, we also propose an interpretable version of our model (I-STraTS) which slightly compromises on performance metrics but can identify important measurements in the input.
-Though we evaluate the proposed model only on binary classification tasks, note that the framework can be utilized in other supervised and unsupervised settings as well, where learning robust and generalized representations of sparse sporadic time-series is desired.
-The main contributions of our work are summarized below. \begin{itemize} \item We propose a Transformer-based architecture called STraTS for clinical time-series which addresses the unique characteristics of missingness and sporadicity of such data by avoiding aggregation and imputation. \item We propose a novel Continuous Value Embedding (CVE) mechanism using a one-to-many feed-forward network to embed continuous times and measured values in order to preserve fine grained information. \item STraTS utilizes forecasting as a self-supervision task to leverage unlabeled data to learn more generalized and robust representations. \item We also propose an interpretable version of STraTS that can be used when this is more desired compared to quantitative performance gains. \item Experiments demonstrate that the design choices of STraTS lead to its better performance over competitive baseline models for mortality prediction on two real-world datasets. \end{itemize}
+Though we evaluate the proposed model only on binary classification tasks, our framework can also be utilized in other supervised and unsupervised settings, where learning robust and generalized representations of sparse and sporadic time-series is desired.
+The main contributions of our work can be summarized as follows.

+\begin{itemize} \item Propose a Transformer-based architecture called STraTS for clinical time-series which addresses the unique challenges of missingness and sporadicity of such data by avoiding aggregation and imputation. \item We Develop a novel Continuous Value Embedding (CVE) mechanism using a one-to-many feed-forward network to embed continuous times and measured values in order to preserve fine grained information. \item Utilize forecasting as a self-supervision (proxy) task to leverage unlabeled data to learn more generalized and robust representations. \item Propose an interpretable version of STraTS that can be used when interpretability is more desired compared to quantitative performance gains. \item Demonstrate through an extensive set of experiments that the design choices of STraTS lead to a better performance compared to competitive baseline models for mortality prediction on two real-world clinical datasets. \end{itemize}